Understanding C++20's Revolutionary Feature—Coroutines Part 1

 Exercise 2: Using Coroutines to Write a Generator

-Next, let's write our own generator to loop through and output every integer within a specified range.
-The signature convention is as follows:
+Next, let's write our own generator to sequentially output every integer within a specified range.
+The signature is defined as follows:

 Generator<int> iterate_value(int start, int end) {